Get a graduate degree

 ** No more than 6 hours of 600-level courses may be applied to the degree program.

 Students are expected to demonstrate research and writing proficiency appropriate to the business environment.
 Significant written projects are required within each of the core courses.
-In lieu of the required seminar course and one other course from the area of concentration, a student may complete a thesis for 6 hours of credit.
+In lieu of the required seminar course and one elective, a student may complete a thesis for 6 hours of credit.

 Executive MBA option (EMBA)